stschiff/msmc-tools/msmc-tutorial/guide.md

 Copy the code above into a shell script, named for example `runCGcaller.sh`, adjust the paths, make it executable via `chmod u+x runCGcaller.sh` and run it.
 You should see loggin messages indicating the currently processed position in the chromosome.
 Chromosome 1 has about 250 million sites, so you can estimate the waiting time.

-When finished (should take 10-20 minutes for all 6 samples), you should now have one `*.mask.bed` and one `*.vcf.gz` file for each individual.
+When finished (should take 10-20 minutes for all 6 samples), you should now have one `*.mask.bed.gz` and one `*.vcf.gz` file for each individual.

 ## Combining samples